Beliavsky/Fortran-Tools/README.md

 [mpich](https://github.com/pmodels/mpich): high-performance and widely portable implementation of the MPI-3.1 standard from the Argonne National Laboratory

+[ohhelp-for-fpm](https://github.com/Nkzono99/ohhelp-for-fpm): dynamic load balancing and scalability library that supports massively parallel particle-in-cell simulations using MPI.
+Each process handles the particle calculations within the partitioned area while taking on some of the particles handled by other processes so that the overall load is balanced.

 [Omni Compiler](https://github.com/omni-compiler/omni-compiler): compiler for code including XcalableMP, XcalableACC, and OpenACC directives.
 The base languages supported by Omni Compiler are C language (C99) and Fortran 2008 in XcalableMP, and C language (C99) in XcalableACC and OpenACC.

 [OMPify](https://github.com/talkad/OMPify): generates OpenMP pragmas for C, C++ and Fortran code snippets using Transformers.